act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 #### Passed Example 6

-These two links go to pages that contain different amounts of information and/or differently worded information, but fulfill the same purpose in relation to the link.
+The two HTML `a` elements have the same [accessible name][] and [context][programmatically determined link context].
+They go to pages that contain different amounts of information and/or differently worded information, but fulfill the same purpose in relation to the link.

 ```html
 <html lang="en">